Catalytic reforming: Process description

 The bottoms product from the stabilizer is the high-octane liquid reformate that will become a component of the refinery's product gasoline.

 Reformate can be blended directly in the gasoline pool but often it is separated in two or more streams.
 A common refining scheme consists in fractionating the reformate in two streams, light and heavy reformate.
 The light reformate has lower octane and can be used as isomerization feedstock if this unit is available.
 The heavy reformate is high in octane and low in benzene, hence it is an excellent blending component for the gasoline pool.

 Benzene is often removed with a specific operation to reduce the content of benzene in the reformate as the finished gasoline has often an upper limit of benzene content (in the UE this is 1% volume).
 The benzene extracted can be marketed as feedstock for the chemical industry.

 Catalysts and mechanisms

-Most catalytic reforming catalysts contain platinum or rhenium on a silica or silica-alumina support base, and some contain both platinum and rhenium.
+Most catalytic reforming catalysts contain platinum with or without some rhenium on a silica or silica-alumina support base.
 Fresh catalyst is chlorided (chlorinated) prior to use.

-The noble metals (platinum and rhenium) are considered to be catalytic sites for the dehydrogenation reactions and the chlorinated alumina provides the acid sites needed for isomerization, cyclization and hydrocracking reactions.
-The biggest care has to be exercised during the chlorination.
-Indeed, if not chlorinated (or insufficiently chlorinated) the platinum and rhenium in the catalyst would be reduced almost immediately to metallic state by the hydrogen in the vapour phase.
-On the other hand, an excessive chlorination could depress excessively the activity of the catalyst.
+The noble metals (platinum and rhenium) are catalytic sites for the dehydrogenation reactions and the chlorinated alumina provides the acid sites needed for isomerization, cyclization and hydrocracking reactions.
+Chlorination requires finesse, lest it affect the Pt or Re component.